rmk2/goon_recon/README.md

 to forego this option) is your problem! ;)

-In order for this option to work, you will need to register your own SSO app credentials with CCP supply your information via environmental variables
+In order for this option to work, you will need to register your own SSO app credentials with CCP and then supply your information via environmental variables afterwards:
-afterwards:

 ```
 # Providing SSO credentials, replace as appropriate